-- 8. The Municipal Planning Commission: - (a) may approve avariances of anyall measurable standards established in this bylaw, and specifically as specified below: - (i) only in the GCR-1 and NUA-1 Districts, and only relative to the number of on-site customer visits, the outdoor storage of materials, commercial vehicles or heavy equipment, and the number of employees outside of members of the household who reside on the premises, the Development Authority may vary the standards for a Home Occupation - Class 2 in order to allow a small business start-up until the business requires relocation to a commercial or industrial District, to the extent that, in the sole discretion of the Development Authority, the Home Occupation would be compatible with the neighbourhood; - (b) shall not approve a variance of a measurable standard established in this bylaw, as specified below or as stated in: - (i) the parking requirement for a Tourist Home and a Short-Term Rental / Bed & Breakfast in any District that is not within the Historic Commercial Areas Overlay District; - (ii) the separation distance for a Tourist Home in the in the R-1 to R-5 Districts; - (iii) the maximum occupancy of a Tourist Home and a Short-Term Rental / Bed & Breakfast in any land use district; - (iv) the number of rental units in a Tourist Home in any land use district other than the Retail Commercial C-1 District; - (v) the number of Tourist Homes on a property in any land use district; - (vi) the parking requirement for and/or not more than 10% of the maximum floor area of a Secondary Suite; - (vii) the maximum number of sleeping units in a Work Camp; and

-- (c) shall decide upon discretionary uses and any permitted uses referred to it by the Development Officer, with or without conditions. - (de) may provide comments to the Council prior to the adoption of land use bylaw amendments and statutory plans. - (e) may require a Comprehensive Site Development Plan or an Area Structure Plan for a redesignation, development permit or subdivision application as provided for in Schedule 4.
+- 8. The Municipal Planning Commission: - (a) may approve a_variances of anyall measurable standards established in this bylaw, and specifically as specified below: - (i) only in the GCR-1 and NUA-1 Districts, and only relative to the number of on-site customer visits, the outdoor storage of materials, commercial vehicles or heavy equipment, and the number of employees outside of members of the household who reside on the premises, the Development Authority may vary the standards for a Home Occupation Class 2 in order to allow a small business start-up until the business requires relocation to a commercial or industrial District, to the extent that, in the sole discretion of the Development Authority, the Home Occupation would be compatible with the neighbourhood; - (b) shall not approve a variance of a measurable standard established in this bylaw, as specified below or as stated in: - (i) the parking requirement for a Tourist Home and a Short-Term Rental / Bed & Breakfast in any District that is not within the Historic Commercial Areas Overlay District; - (ii) the separation distance for a Tourist Home in the in the R-1 to R-5 Districts; - (iii) the maximum occupancy of a Tourist Home and a Short-Term Rental / Bed & Breakfast in any land use district; - (iv) the number of rental units in a Tourist Home in any land use district other than the Retail Commercial C-1 District; - (v) the number of Tourist Homes on a property in any land use district; - (vi) the parking requirement for and/or not more than 10% of the maximum floor area of a Secondary Suite; - (vii) the maximum number of sleeping units in a Work Camp; and - (viii) any land use definition. - (c) shall decide upon discretionary uses and any permitted uses referred to it by the Development Officer, with or without conditions. - (de) may provide comments to the Council prior to the adoption of land use bylaw amendments and statutory plans. - (e) may require a Comprehensive Site Development Plan or an Area Structure Plan for a redesignation, development permit or subdivision application as provided for in Schedule 4. - (f) in all its decisions, shall conform to the land uses provided for in each land use district, including as provided for "Similar Uses".